Authentication

 - Your app calls

 createOtpLoginwith that contact.
-Forte returns apendingLoginIdand the code'sexpirationTime. - If a user with that verified contact method exists, Forte sends a 6-digit code to it.
-If not, Forte returns the same response shape but sends nothing — this prevents account-existence enumeration.
+Forte returns apendingLoginIdand the code'sexpirationTime. - If a user owns that contact method, Forte sends a 6-digit code to it.
+A verified contact always receives a code; an unverified contact receives one only while the account has no verified contact method yet (see Edge Cases and Recovery).
+In every other case — no matching user, or an unverified contact on an account that already has a verified one — Forte returns the same response shape but sends nothing, which prevents account-existence enumeration.

 - The user enters the code in your UI; your app calls

 completeOtpLoginwith thependingLoginIdand code.
-Forte verifies, marks the code consumed, and returns a session token.
+Forte verifies it, marks the code consumed, and returns a session token.
+If the contact method wasn't already verified, completing the login also verifies it.
 The session cookie (Forte-User-Session-Token) is also set on the response. - If the user needs a new code, your app calls

 resendLoginOtp.
-Resends are throttled to once every 60 seconds and never extend the original 10-minute window.
+Forte throttles resends to once every 60 seconds and never extends the original 10-minute window.

 import { ForteClient } from "@forteplatforms/sdk";